SimonCoste/SimonCoste.github.io/posts/guidance.md

 [CFG is a predictor-corrector](https://arxiv.org/pdf/2408.09000), a nice, recent (oct 25) review on CFG.

 [What does guidance do ?](https://arxiv.org/pdf/2409.13074), another recent paper (sep 25) on the topic.

+[^1]: From my own experience in image generation models, even extremely powerful models like FLUX.PRO have hard times adhering to "mixed prompts" with both positive and negative elements.